raravi/amithraravi2.com/_posts/2017-03-30-moving-to-my-new-home.md

 This *[article](https://m.signalvnoise.com/planning-is-guessing-66fd2cea3f50)* on **Medium** says it all about planning :)

 After that, it's all a blur.
 It's a continuous procession of people, of fixing up stuff and of putting things inside cabinets.
-Yet, the excitement I had on the day when I moved in is still here, a week after the move.
+Yet, the excitement I had on the day when I moved in is still there, a week after the move.
 It still makes me smile.

-Here's to many more new things to be experienced and wisdom gained (hopefully :-P)!!
+Here's to many more new things to be experienced and wisdom to be gained (hopefully :-P)!!